SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/clear-creek/clear_creek_redds_survey_qc.md

 **Description:** Reach of observation

-Note: is this significantly different from reach?
+Note: is this significantly different from `reach`?

 ``` r
 table(cleaner_data$observation_reach)